AnatolianTeam/Anatolian-Team-Services/docs/Mainnet/Q Blockhahin/ins-q.md

 cp .env.example .env
 nano .env
 ```
-When you open the file, write your wallet without `0x` in the place where it says `ADDRESS` as in the code above,
+When you open the file, write your wallet without `0x` in the place where it says `ADDRESS` as in the code below,
 then make sure your own IP address is written in the `IP` section, then save and exit.
 (CTRL+X Y)
 ```
 # docker image for q client